Spacetime metrics and ringdown waveforms for galactic black holes surrounded by a dark matter spike: Summary and Conclusion

 We have used the TOV equations to construct the spacetime metric representing a black hole surrounded by a perfect fluid DM spike.
 Following previous work, we assumed a power law density for the DM spike, which was therefore completely specified by three independent parameters: the power law exponent $\gamma_\text{sp}$, the radius $R_\text{sp}$ and spike density $\rho_\text{DM}^\text{sp}$, the latter two chosen to lie at the outer edge of the spike.
 These in turn determine the total mass of the spike.
 Given the black hole mass, the TOV equations then determined uniquely the metric of the spacetime containing the spike.
 With this metric, we were able to calculate the ringdown waveform of the gravitational waves associated with black hole perturbations, as well as the real and imaginary parts of the lowest damping QNM.

 The main features that emerge from our analysis were: \begin{itemize} \item The pressure inside the spike is negligible in all the cases we studied. \item The presence of the DM spike modifies the ringdown waveform.
 More specifically, it decreases the real part (oscillation frequency) of the least damped QNM and increases its imaginary part (damping). \item For Sgr A* the parameters have to be pushed well beyond the accepted ranges in order to produce significant differences from Schwarzschild ringdown waveform.
 The prospects of detection are therefore remote. \item For M87, the parameters are less known, but there is an observational bound on the total mass within $50$ kpc of the center, which in turn provides an upper bound on the spike mass.
-We showed that there exist values for the spike parameters consistent qualitatively with those of Sgr A* and yielding a total spike mass within the bound for M87, that yield ringdown waveforms significantly different from those of the Schwarzschild black hole. \item These results also suggest that if the ratio of DM spike mass to black hole mass is roughly constant for galactic black holes, greater mass black holes require smaller spike densities in order to yield potentially observable signals. \end{itemize}
+We find that while the departures from Schwarzschild for the ringdown waveforms are significantly greater for M87 than for Sgr A*, the spike mass needs to be an order of magnitude or two above the proposed upper bound in order to have hopes of detecting it with current gravitational wave technology. \item Our results also suggest that if the ratio of DM spike mass to black hole mass is roughly constant for galactic black holes, greater mass black holes require smaller spike densities in order to yield potentially observable signals. \end{itemize}

-We conclude from our analysis that if there occurs a significant gravitational wave detection associated with perturbations of the M87 black hole, it might provide the means to detect the presence of a DM spike or at least put a model dependent bound on its parameters.
-More massive galactic black holes could likely yield even clearer signals, implying that the study of the effects of DM spikes on the ringdown waveforms of supermassive black holes is worthy of further study.
+We conclude that a significant gravitational wave detection associated with perturbations of a supermassive black hole more massive than the M87 black hole might provide the means to detect the presence of a DM spike or at least put a model dependent bound on its parameters.
+This suggests that the effects of DM spikes on the ringdown waveforms of supermassive black holes are worthy of further study.

 {In this paper, we focused on static spherically symmetric black holes.
 It would be interesting to see what happens if spin is introduced. \Mycite{Ferrer} argued that the spike will be enhanced by the presence of spin.
 We therefore expect that the inclusion of the black hole spin will improve our results in terms of observational viability.
 This is currently under investigation.}